CynicDog/CynicDog.github.io/_posts/2024-09-26-cloud-native-spring-with-spa-and-key-cloak.md

 ### 2.2.
 Keycloak as an Identity Brocker

 The Spring Gateway project needs the Spring Security OAuth2 Client dependency to support OAuth2 functionality for successful startup, which means that the Keycloak identity server must be up and running with a configuration that registers the gateway project as a security client.
 For the complete configuration, refer to [keycloak-config-docker.sh](https://github.com/CynicDog/spa-spring-keycloak-oauth2/blob/main/manifests/keycloak-config-docker.sh) and [keycloak-config-minikube.sh](https://github.com/CynicDog/spa-spring-keycloak-oauth2/blob/main/manifests/keycloak-config-minikube.sh).
+Make sure you run the Keycloak configuration script before running `backend-for-frontend` service container.

-Here's one important command in the scripts:
+Here's a notable command in the scripts:

 ```bash
 /opt/keycloak/bin/kcadm.sh create identity-provider/instances \